 - Painful muscle cramps

-- Muscle spasms, usually in legs and abdomen
+- Muscle spasms, often in the legs and abdomen

 - Heavy sweating